armanjunach12/armanjunach12/README.md

 A mini project focused on CRUD operations, backend logic, and database handling.

-3.🌍 NGO Website
+3. 🌍 NGO Website

 Stack: HTML, CSS, JavaScript, Python (Flask/Django)

 A responsive website for a non-profit organization with sections for About, Projects, Volunteers, and Contact.
 Focus areas: accessible design, contact/donation form (prototype), and clear content structure.

-4.🧑‍🏫🖍️ Whiteboard (Collaborative Whiteboard)
+4. 🧑‍🏫🖍️ Whiteboard (Collaborative Whiteboard)

 Stack: HTML5 Canvas, JavaScript, Python (Flask + Socket.IO)

 A web-based whiteboard for drawing and brainstorming.
 Features include drawing tools, clear/erase, and a prototype real-time sync using WebSockets for collaboration.

-5.❌⭕ Tic Tac Toe
+5. ❌⭕ Tic Tac Toe

 Stack: Python (Tkinter / CLI)

 Classic Tic Tac Toe game implemented in Python.
 Includes a simple AI opponent (minimax or heuristic) and a GUI version built with Tkinter for practice with event-driven programming.

-6.🤖💬 AI-Chat (Ani)
+6. 🤖💬 AI-Chat (Ani)

 Stack: Python,ulama,voice-chat

 made free and no use api anime ai vtuber simple

-7.🤖Jarvish (ai buddy)
+7. 🤖Jarvish (ai buddy)

 Stack: livekit ,open ai,python

 made on fully api and livekit per free and iron man type ai patner

+8. 🧠💻 Smart Attendance System

+Tech: Python, OpenCV (optional), CSV / Database
+A digital attendance system that records and manages student attendance automatically.
+Designed to reduce manual work and improve accuracy.

+9. 🔐🗂️ Password Manager

+Tech: Python, File Handling / SQLite
+A secure password manager to store, retrieve, and manage user credentials locally.
+Focuses on data security, encryption basics, and file/database handling.

+10. 🌦️📊 Weather Forecast Application

+Tech: Python, API, JSON
+A simple application that fetches real-time weather data using an API and displays temperature, humidity, and forecasts for selected locations.
 ---

 ## 🌱 Currently Learning